Breaking your fixed rate home loan.

 See what your monthly repayments could be with different Westpac home loans and rates.

-If you're considering breaking your fixed rate home loan, see how break costs are calculated.
+If you're considering breaking your fixed rate home loan, see how prepayment costs are calculated.

 Reduce repayments in other ways

-Discover how you can reduce monthly repayments without breaking your fixed rate home loan.
+Discover how you could reduce your monthly repayments without breaking your fixed rate home loan.

 Things you should know.